The symptoms section of this article was updated on May 19, 2020.

 - Wash all eating utensils thoroughly after use with soap and water, or put them in the dishwasher.

 - Wear a face mask if going to the hospital or traveling by ambulance.
 If face masks are unavailable, use a scarf or bandana instead.

 Practicing proper hand hygiene is a very effective way to prevent the spread of COVID-19.

 This is because it reduces a person’s risk of contracting the infection if they touch their face and reduces the likelihood of transferring the virus to other people or surfaces that people may touch.

-To wash the hands properly, use water and soap and scrub for at least 20 seconds.
-Some key times to wash the hands include:
+To wash the hands properly, use water and soap and scrub for

 - when they are visibly dirty

 - after changing a diaper or helping a child who has used the potty or toilet

 - after touching an animal or their food or waste

 - after handling garbage